purijatin/njexl_wiki/full/07-Utility-Functions.md

 which takes over the map function.
 The loop stays implicit, and the result is equivalent from the other 3 examples.

 #### Keywords

-For an anonymous function parameters, there are 3 implicit guranteed arguments :
+For an anonymous function parameters, there are 3 implicit guaranteed arguments :

 * $ --> Signifies the item of the collection , we call it the *ITEM*
 * $$ --> The context, or the collection itself , we call it the *CONTEXT*